SH1W4/WinDiagKit/docs/DEPRECATED_USERNAME_CHANGE.md

 **Last Updated:** 2025-12-14
 **Status:** ⚠️ DEPRECATED - DO NOT USE

-For current best practices, see the main [WinDiagKit README](../README.md).
+For current best practices, see the main [Orbit-DevOps README](../README.md).